History of the site

 At the beginning of January 2014 we started work on redeveloping the site, again using a WordPress template with plug-ins but this time ensuring that the code needed to operate the site in the way I wanted was kept separate from the template & plug-ins so that their updates could be taken easily.
 The new site was launched on 6th March 2014.
-We have changed the way that non-Members’ viewing of the Families Database is interrupted and believe that it should now be fully visible to Google and other search engines again.
+We changed the way that non-Members’ viewing of the Families Database is interrupted so that the site became fully visible to Google and other search engines again.
 It operated quite well until some of the browsers made changes (in 2017) that did not like sites (such as ours) that were still using the old http:// protocol rather than the newish (more secure) https:// protocol.
 We converted the site to the https:// protocol in October 2018 since when it appears to have worked well.

-Stirnet was one of thousands of small businesses that were badly affected by the changes made by Google to its search algorithm in early 2011.
-[The average number of different visitors per month in 2010 was 29,114.
-In May-November 2011, it was only 5,099.]
-As reported above, this site was redone in May 2011 in an attempt to repair the damage but that did not work as well as we hoped.
-I am hopeful that visits to the site will get back to their old levels now that this site has been redone once more.
+(3) Stirnet was one of thousands of small businesses that were badly affected by the changes made by Google to its search algorithm in early 2011.
+[The site was ‘invisible’ to Google for many months.]
+As reported above, this site was redone in May 2011 in an attempt to repair the damage but that did not work as well as we hoped – the site did not respond well to changes in the main browsers – so in March 2014 the site had to be redone again.

 “Familial but Unfamiliar Roots” was what I (Peter) called the book I wrote about the history of my family.
 Its first edition was released for private distribution in December 1999.
-The experiences obtained when preparing this book made Peter realise that many of the skills and disciplines required for working on a Family History were the same as those required for some of the administrative and report-producing functions then being provided by Stirnet Limited.
-This encouraged him to diversify Stirnet Limited into Genealogy.]
+[The experiences obtained when preparing this book made me realise that many of the skills & disciplines required for working on a Family History were the same as those required for some of the administrative & report-producing functions then being provided by Stirnet Limited.
+This encouraged me to diversify Stirnet Limited into Genealogy.]
 The following shows how the book was structured.

 Appendix L referred to a computer disk (“Unfamiliar Familials”) to be provided to family members separately from the book, to be updated from time to time, and to include many photos and other matters not included in the book.
-That plan has been amended as Peter has deferred his production of a second edition of the book pending completion of a family web site which will provide a family archive.
+That plan has been amended as I have deferred production of a second edition of the book pending completion of a family web site which will provide a family archive.